Avri was born and raised on Kibbutz Maabarot and today is a member of Kibbutz Yad Mordechai. He is a father of three and grandfather of two.

 Vivian is a member of Kibbutz Be’eri, a mother of two and grandmother of two.

-Current roles: Vivian is a member of the Kibbutz Be’eri board and the board of directors of Alhudaj’ - a fitness center in Rahat dedicated to Bedouin women.
-She volunteers in the “Way to Healing” nonprofit organization and is active in Women Make Peace.
+Current roles: Vivian is a member of Kibbutz Be’eri situated next to the Gaza Strip and member of the board of directors of Alhudaj’ - a fitness center in Rahat dedicated to Bedouin women.
+She volunteers in the “Road to Recovery” nonprofit organization and is active in Women Make Peace.

 Past roles: Vivian was one of AJEEC-NISPED’s founders.
 She served as the organization’s CEO from 1998-2014.